 At least annually, the Responsible Official shall review all uses of Bond Financed Facilities, including any sales, leases or other conveyance of rights to another person to use or control any portion of any Bond Financed Facility, contracts for sponsored research to be conducted in any Bond Financed Facility, management contracts with respect to any Bond Financed Facility or portion thereof, other uses known of any portion of a Bond Financed Facility by any person other than the University; or any amendments to or other changes in any of the foregoing.

 The Responsible Official shall review and consult as appropriate with Bond Counsel as to whether any arrangement discovered pursuant to the preceding paragraph may create any private business use.
-If it does, the Responsible Official shall so advise the Comptroller, who shall, in conjunction with the Responsible Official, take such steps as are within his or her power and which he or she judges appropriate either (1) to alter the proposed contractual arrangement to eliminate any private business use, or (2) to monitor such private business use going forward.
+If it does, the Responsible Official shall so advise the Controller, who shall, in conjunction with the Responsible Official, take such steps as are within his or her power and which he or she judges appropriate either (1) to alter the proposed contractual arrangement to eliminate any private business use, or (2) to monitor such private business use going forward.

 The Responsible Official shall maintain a list of all Bond Financed Facilities determined to be subject to private business use and shall annually determine if such use is within permitted amounts.
-The Responsible Official shall consult with Bond Counsel if the Responsible Official believes that any such private business use has exceeded or may exceed permitted amounts and shall report such excess to the Comptroller with a recommendation of steps that may be taken to limit the private business use or the consequences thereof (including, but not limited to, potential participation in the Voluntary Closing Agreement Program of the IRS or any successor or additional such programs (collectively, “VCAP”)).
+The Responsible Official shall consult with Bond Counsel if the Responsible Official believes that any such private business use has exceeded or may exceed permitted amounts and shall report such excess to the Controller with a recommendation of steps that may be taken to limit the private business use or the consequences thereof (including, but not limited to, potential participation in the Voluntary Closing Agreement Program of the IRS or any successor or additional such programs (collectively, “VCAP”)).

 Change in Use and Remedial Action.